CMU-Perceptual-Computing-Lab/openpose/README.md

 OpenPose represents the **first real-time system to jointly detect human body, hand and facial keypoints (in total 130 keypoints) on single images**.
 In addition, the system computational performance on body keypoint estimation is invariant to the number of detected people in the image.

 OpenPose is freely available for free non-commercial use, and may be redistributed under these conditions.
 Please, see the [license](LICENSE) for further details.
-Contact [Yaser Sheikh](http://www.cs.cmu.edu/~yaser/) for commercial purposes.
+For commercial purposes, contact [Yaser Sheikh](http://www.cs.cmu.edu/~yaser/).

 In addition, OpenPose would not be possible without the [CMU Panoptic Studio](http://domedb.perception.cs.cmu.edu/).